syncfusion-content/wpf-docs/wpf/GridSplitter/Getting-Started.md

 ## Resize the grid rows

-If we want to resize the specfic grid rows, place the `SfGridSplitter` on next or pervious row and set the `HorizontalAlignment` property as `Stretch` and `ResizeBehavior` property value as `PreviousAndNext`.
+If we want to resize the specific grid rows, place the `SfGridSplitter` on next or previous row and set the `HorizontalAlignment` property as `Stretch` and `ResizeBehavior` property value as `PreviousAndNext`.

 {% tabs %}
 {% highlight XAML %}